Arfaakhalid/NeuroScan-/README.md

 ### Clinical-Grade Epilepsy Detection & EEG Analysis System

-NeuroScan Pro is a advanced system that classifies epileptic seizure types from EEG data using a clinical-grade machine learning pipeline.
+NeuroScan Pro is a advanced system that classifies epileptic seizure types from EEG data using a clinical-grade machine learning pipeline with interactive chatbot.
 It accepts raw EEG recordings, pre-extracted feature files, or scanned EEG report images and produces a deterministic diagnosis with confidence scores, clinical reasoning, ICD-10 codes, and interactive visualisations.

 ---
 ### Video Demo